 Starting in October of 2019, Microsoft Dynamics 365 will be moving from multi-application, one-size-fits-all Customer Engagement (CE), Unified Operations (UO), and Dynamics 365 Plans to

-This Dynamics 365 licensing blog post describes the latest Microsoft Dynamics 365 Finance & Operations licensing pricing and user policies introduced by Microsoft in August
+This Dynamics 365 licensing blog post describes the latest Microsoft Dynamics 365 Finance & Operations licensing pricing and user policies introduced by Microsoft in August 2019.
+The

 Microsoft’s intention behind the Unified Interface, was to bring a feeling of consistency to their bundle of customer relationship management applications available in of Dynamics 365.
 These applications, from a licensing point-of-view, were referred to as the Customer Engagement plan or bundle and included Sales, Marketing, Customer Service and Project Service Automation.
 Today, customers can license these applications individually with a ‘per app’ license.
 Microsoft announced the deprecation of the legacy web version of Dynamics 365, and it’s a good idea for your organization to be planning for this transition.
 In this post, I’ll provide an all-encompassing rundown of Unified Interface, including the new features and benefits it offers, the applications that come with it, and how to transition your team to the new interface.